21 Feb How will the Good Work Plan affect my business?

 For full details on the changes to parental leave, download our free guide – Everything you need to know about the Good Work Plan’.

 Identifying employment status

 The question of employment status is a grey area for businesses with people falling into one of three categories.

 The Good Work Plan will introduce a new test to identify employment status and will be supported by online tools to help employers define their working relationships.
 This is the one change of the Good Work Plan that is likely to cause employers a headache given their legal obligation to identify ‘workers’ and issue them with the correct documentation.

 There were 53 recommendations outlined in the Good Work Plan, and you can find full details in the entire 33-page document here.

-To take advantage of this free review, get in touch via our form here, and we’ll be in touch to make arrangements so you have a solid strategy for ensuring you are ready for the Good Work Plan 2020.
+To take advantage of a free 30 minute consultation, get in touch via our form here, and we’ll be in touch to make arrangements so you have a solid strategy for ensuring you are ready for the Good Work Plan 2020.